The ultimate guide to B2B branding

 • Whether you are trying to attract established businesses or startups

-• How you can attract new customers and retain current ones
+• How you can attract prospective customers and retain current ones

 • What brand message is appropriate for your target audience